 - Value lower vacancy rates over marginally higher rents, in most cases the income benefit is greater when vacancy rates are minimised

-- Expect normal wear and tear and budget for it, continual maintenance should avoid large redecoration costs
+- Expect normal wear and tear and budget for it.
+We provide efficient cost effective maintenance solutions

-- Understand your tax liability, see our Landlord Tax Guide
+- Understand your tax liability, view our Landlord Tax Guide

-- Know your legal obligations as a landlord; these will determine how to handle certain issues, see our Legal FAQ’s Guide
+- Know your legal obligations as a landlord; these will determine how to handle certain issues, view our Legal FAQ’s Guide

 - Adopt a pragmatic approach to your property; avoid personalising issues which can cause unnecessary stress and expense